facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/CONTRIBUTING.md

 * Units not included in variable format (all metric units except where noted)

 ## License
-By contributing to FBHALEControl, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to HALE-Specific-Flight-Control-Design-Toolbox, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.